jc1973/hello-world/README.md

 The code for the hello-world application is located in a subdirectory in the nodejs directory.
 The code to deploy the nodejs application is located in the terraform directory.

 ### Helper Script

-There is a helperscript - tf-aws-account-var - in the terraform directory - this will use the default profile found in ${HOME}/.aws/credentials if a profile is not specified, to help set the environment variables:
+There is a helper script - tf-aws-account-var - located in the terraform directory - which will use the default profile found in ${HOME}/.aws/credentials (if a profile is not specified it will use the default profile) to help set the environment variables:

 ```bash
 TF_VAR_aws_access_key_id
 TF_VAR_aws_secret_access_key
 ```

-If an AWS profile is not specified.
-To use a different AWS profile, use this script with specifying a different profile:
+To use a different AWS profile, use this script with specifying a different profile, i.e.:

 ```bash
 ./tf-aws-account-var [profile_name]
 ```

-You will
+This helper script does not need to be used (and likewise the script which it creates to set the environment variable), as when the terraform code is executed, it will prompt for both the `aws_access_key_id` and the `aws_secret_access_key`.

+### Deploying the web application.

 terraform init
 terraform plan